-Gro Group
+Group

-2021 2020
+2022 2021

 \$'000 \$'000

-Year 1 148 153
+Within 1 year 328 148

-Year 1 Year 2 Total - 20
+Within 2 to 5 years 289

-Total 148 173
+Total 617 148

 39 SEGMENT INFORMATION

 The group has the following five strategic units, which are its reportable segments.
 These units offer different products and services, and are managed separately because they sell different products or services and have their own marketing strategies.
 The group's CEO (the chief operating decision maker) reviews internal management reports of each unit at least quarterly.
 The following summary describes the operations in each of the group's reportable segments: